maxw3st/GitJAXWSDB/README.md

 # Git-JAX-WS-DB
-Server side JAX-WS with MySQL database Client apps will be added as branches
+Server side JAX-WS with MySQL database Client apps have been added.
+The code shown is only that contained in the NetBeans project source folders.
+The entire application includes a server-side application project folder ("SvcDemo"), and a separate client project folder ("SvcClient").

 DB-setup-instructions: